zheguang/zheguang.github.io/index.md

 title: "About"
 ---

 I'm a PhD student in [Brown CS](https://cs.brown.edu).
+My thesis advisors are Prof. Stan Zdonik and Prof. Seny Kamara.

 I am interested in the theories and designs of big data systems that are intelligent and safe.
-I draw on techniques from cryptography, machine learning, and relatioanl databases.
+I draw on techniques from cryptography, machine learning, and relational databases.

 - [Resume](/assets/resume.pdf)
 - [Google scholar](https://goo.gl/DR8pSa)